Recently, I’ve spiced up literature lessons with infographics.

 Programs and apps exist for digital ones, but I didn’t have good luck with them.
 I used basic shapes and designs in Powerpoint.
 Then, I encouraged students to add pictures from around the web.

 I enjoy infographics because students are familiar with them.
-They are simple organizational tools that allow students to categorize information.
+They are simple organizational tools that allow students to categorize information, and honestly, you can add an infographic lesson plan to other areas of class.
 Teachers can differentiate assignments with them and clarify confusion on an individual level.
 If you have established literature activities that you and your students love, you can probably add in infographics.

 Infographics are a non-intimidating way to review a story or focus on a character.
 Currently, I built infographics to analyze characters.
 Check out my infographics, and let me know what has worked for you.